 If you have any questions check our "FAQs" Page, or your directors can be reached at email@example.com.
 Your counselors will be emailing incoming campers to greet them so check your inbox!

-CAMP BENEFITS PARENTS AND CAMPERS
+CAMP BENEFITS PARENTS

 There are many educational and social benefits of attending camp.
 Campers learn teamwork through games, community living, shared responsibilities and team-building through our low-ropes courses.